phlepp1111/Discogs-ISBN-Scanner/readme.md

-This is very much a workk in progress.
+This is very much a work in progress.

 The idea is to be able to have a record in hand, scan it's ISBN number and get a result from the Discogs API.